apache/pulsar/site2/docs/admin-api-persistent-topics.md

   -   **cursors**: The list of all cursors on this topic.
 There will be one for every subscription you saw in the topic stats.

-      -   **markDeletePosition**: The ack position: the last message the subscriber acknowledged receiving
+      -   **markDeletePosition**: The ack position where the subscriber acknowledges receiving the last message

       -   **readPosition**: The latest position of subscriber for reading message